 The Registrar of Record may not deny a transfer request solely because it believes that the Gaining Registrar has not received the confirmation set forth above.

 A transfer must not be allowed to proceed if no confirmation is received by the Gaining Registrar.
 The presumption in all cases will be that the Gaining Registrar has received and authenticated the transfer request made by a Transfer Contact.

+2.1.4 The FOA labeled "Initial Authorization for Registrar Transfer" used by the Gaining Registrar to request an authorization for a registrar transfer from the Transfer Contact will expire under the following circumstances:

+a. a period of sixty (60) days has passed since the FOA was issued by the Gaining Registrar, unless the registered name holder has expressly opted out of the sixty (60) day FOA expiration;

+b. there is change to the registered name holder’s name, organization or email address before the inter-registrar transfer is completed;

+c. the domain name expires before the inter-registrar transfer is completed;

+d. the inter-registrar transfer is completed;

+e. a domain name related dispute is filed before the inter-registrar transfer is completed.

+If the FOA expires pursuant to one of the aforementioned circumstances described in 2.1.4(a) – 2.1.4(e), the Gaining Registrar must re-authorize the transfer request via a new FOA.
+The registered name holder cannot expressly opt out of the circumstances described in Sections 2.1.4(b) – 2.1.4(e).

 2.2 Request, by the transmission of a "transfer" command as specified in the Registrar Tool Kit, that the Registry Operator database be changed to reflect the new Registrar.